Greece Moments Greece Moments

 Is Astypalea very touristy?

 No, Astypalea has so far been spared from mass tourism, as the island is difficult to reach.
-Except for August, you usually only have to share the island with a few other holidaymakers.
+Except in August, you usually only have to share the island with a few other holidaymakers.

 How much time do I need for Astypalea?

-The length of stay on Astypalea usually depends on the available ferry connections if you want to visit the island as part of an island hopping tour.
-We spent a week on Astypalea and were able to discover a lot during this time.
-But 3-4 days are also enough to get a first impression.
+How long you stay on Astypalea usually depends on the available ferry connections if you want to visit the island as part of an island-hopping tour.
+We spent a week on Astypalea and were able to discover a lot during that time.
+But 3–4 days are also enough to get a first impression.

 What are the best places to stay in Astypalea?

-The best (and most expensive) place to stay is in Chora with a view of the Kastro.
-Many accommodations offer a fantastic view of the sea of houses (tip: Anatoli Suites*).
-In addition, the location is very central, so you can easily reach the main town on foot.
-On the other hand, you can stay cheaper in Livadi, Maltezana and Pera Gialos.
+The best (and most expensive) place to stay is in Chora, with a view of the Kastro.
+Many accommodations offer a fantastic view over the sea of houses (tip: Anatoli Suites*).
+The location is also very central, so you can easily reach the main town on foot.
+If you’re looking for something cheaper, Livadi, Maltezana and Pera Gialos are all good options.

 Is Astypalea suitable for families?

 Absolutely!
-Our four-year-old daughter really liked it, especially the sandy Steno Beach with its shallow shore area is perfect for small children.
+Our four-year-old daughter loved it — especially the sandy Steno Beach, whose shallow waters are perfect for small children.
 There is a playground in every village, and the Astypaliots, like all Greeks, are very fond of children.
-The boat tour to the neighboring islands (see #6) was also a real highlight for the little one.
+The boat tour to the neighbouring islands (see #6) was also a real highlight for the little one.

 Can I combine Astypalea with other islands?